openshift/enhancements/enhancements/installer/image-based-installer.md

 ## Open Questions [optional]

-- Should the command-line tool be a subcommand of the OpenShift installer, or a standalone binary?
+- Should the command-line tool that generates the installer ISO be a subcommand of the OpenShift installer, or a standalone binary?

   Having the functionality provided by the command-line tool in the OpenShift installer would be a natural addition to the latter, as the former refers to the provisioning of single-node OpenShift clusters and generates the required installation artifacts in the same way as the [Agent-based Installer](/enhancements/agent-installer/agent-based-installer.md).

+- Should the command-line tool that generates the configuration ISO be a subcommand of the OpenShift installer, or a standalone binary?

+  Having the functionality provided by the command-line tool in the OpenShift installer would be a natural addition to the latter, as the former refers to the provisioning of single-node OpenShift clusters and consumes the OpenShift installer `install-config.yaml`.
+In addition, it generates the required installation artifacts in the same way as the [Agent-based Installer](/enhancements/agent-installer/agent-based-installer.md).

 ## Test Plan